codurance/site/src/_posts/2019-08-21-seven-testing-sins.md

 ---

 # Seven Testing Sins and How To Avoid Them
-Within this article I will be using Java within code snippets, whilst also using [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org).
+Throughout this article I will be using Java within code snippets, whilst also using [JUnit](https://junit.org/junit5/) and [Mockito](https://site.mockito.org).

 This article aims to provide examples of test code which can be: